aaani/BookmarksManager/README.md

 To do:
 1. Support users per API key, currently only one user supported!
 2. Support more response format.
-Currently only json supported.
+Currently only the JSON format is supported.
-2. Make error handling flexible.
+3. Make error handling flexible.
-3. Make database handling flexible. (support multiple databases)
+4. Make database handling flexible. (support multiple databases)